Basic Soldering Guide – How to Solder Electronic Components

-SMD Hand Soldering Methods:
+SMD Hand Soldering Process

-- Method 1 – Pin by pin Used for: two pin components (0805 caps & res), pitches >= 0.0315″ in Small Outline Package, (T)QFP and SOT (Mini 3P).
+- Method 1 – Pin by pin method Used for: Two-pin SMD components (0805 caps & res), pitches >= 0.0315″ in Small Outline Package, (T)QFP and SOT (Mini 3P).

-- Method 2 – Flood and suck Used for : pitches <= 0.0315″ in Small Outline Package and (T)QFP
+- Method 2 – Flood and suck method Used for : pitches <= 0.0315″ in Small Outline Package and (T)QFP

 - Method 3 – Solder paste method Used for: BGA, MLF / MLA packages; where the pins are underneath the part and inaccessible.

 I hope you found this Basic Soldering Guide useful.
 If you have any doubts or questions, feel free to ask below in the comment section.

 - Pin Hole and Blow Hole Wave Soldering Defect and Remedy